denisesato/InteractiveProcessDriftDetectionFW/README.md

 	pip install -r requirements.txt

-Then update the river package with the latest development version which has a bugfix on the ADWIN detector:
+Then install the river package with the latest development version which has a bugfix on the ADWIN detector.
+This method requires having Cython and Rust installed on your machine.

     pip install git+https://github.com/online-ml/river --upgrade